LeLawnGames/overdrive-plex/README.md

 ## Setup
 ### Config

-Copy template_config.py to a new file named config.py and update the paths to reflect your local folder structures.
-Do the same with config.env.template renaming it to config.env.
+Copy template_config.json to a new file named config.json and update the paths to reflect your local folder structures.

 ### Calling the Script

-The main bash script assumes that all of the scripts are sitting in the same folder, if that's not the case make sure you adjust the parameters accordingly before running.
+Call main.py

 ### Note on .odm's